stonemjs/docs/src/docs/essentials/configuration.md

 - Public env bundling for frontend deployment
 - CI/CD-friendly design for artifact reuse

-In short: configuration belongs in your environment, not in your logic — and Stone.js makes that easy to manage.
+In short: configuration belongs in your environment, not in your logic, and Stone.js makes that easy to manage.

 In this page, we’ll cover: